Breakfast Burritos in Foil

 The Best Breakfast Burrito Recipe

-I’ve been wanting to share with you the best breakfast burrito recipe ever!
+I’ve wanted to share the best breakfast burrito recipe again!
 I love anything with salsa, Cilantro, and cheese.
 Do you love flour tortillas?
 This recipe has eggs, sausage, Tator Tots, bell peppers, onions, and cheese.
 What’s not to love, right?

-When I was pregnant with my first daughter I wanted Mexican food almost every day!
-Chips and salsa were my best friend!
+When I was pregnant with my first daughter, I wanted Mexican food almost daily.
+Chips and salsa were my best friends!

 The Best Breakfast Burrito Recipe